 - And, if your child qualifies, you may also be able to deduct the cost of special tutoring or training in addition to tuition.

 To claim this deduction, you must itemize rather than choosing the standard deduction.
-The expenses would need to qualify as deductible medical expenses that are reduced by 10% of your adjusted gross income.
+The expenses would need to qualify as deductible medical expenses that are reduced by 7.5% of your adjusted gross income for 2017 and 2018.
+The reduction is 10% of adjusted gross income for tax years after 2018.

 Coverdell Education Savings Accounts